 The Pace Center is Princeton University’s central resource for civic engagement.
 It supports efforts by all members of the extended University community to identify and act on the problems of society.
 Opportunities include:

 - Alternative Break Trips are an opportunity to be immersed in social issues in the US and abroad over vacations.

-- Weekly service opportunities in health and human services organizations help organize volunteers to serve in the local hospital and hospice, to provide health education in local schools, to volunteer for a crisis and suicide hotline, and serve in a number of other health- and service-oriented capacities.
+- Weekly service opportunities in health and human services organizations help organize volunteers in numerous health- and service-oriented capacities.

-- Ascend Hospice - provide companionship to hospice patients
+- Athena Institute Hospice - provide companionship to hospice patients

 - Creative Minds - support elderly residents at a nursing care and rehabilitation center

 - Finding the Match - raise awareness around leukemia/lymphoma

 - Health in Princeton Schools - provide health education to kids